-- · Be at least 18 years of age

-- Comply with NCCCO's Substance Abuse Policy

-- Pass Written Examinations -Core and at least one Specialty

-- Pass Practical Examination(s) Candidates must pass the Practical exam within twelve months of passing the written examination
+- Be at least 18 years of age. - Comply with NCCCO's Substance Abuse Policy. - Pass Written Examinations, Core and at least one spirality. - Pass practical examination(s).
+Candidates must pass the practical exam within twelve months of passing the written examination.

-- · Comply with the NCCCO Code of Ethics